-Here are some of the top Birmingham schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and iD Tech (3 courses).
+Here are some of the top Birmingham schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and The Knowledge Academy (46 courses).

 ONLC has over 300 training sites and offers courses and certificates in many areas including desktop applications like Adobe, Microsoft Technical like Visual Studio, Server and Security, and Process and Programming like Java and Web Development.